 1 - Flowering

-Disturbance of the soil whilst preparing the ground for sowing can cause some dormant weed seeds to germinate once given the ideal conditions.
-Because of this, some weeds such as docks and nettles may appear - the best way to minimize this and remove the vigour is by either digging them out or spot spraying.
+Gaps between each slab of turf can cause some dormant weed seeds to germinate once given the ideal conditions.
+Because of this, some common lawn weeds such as trefoil and plantain may appear – the best way to minimize this and remove the vigour is by either pulling them out or spot spraying.

-As Yellow Rattle is an annual, the autumn cut is required in order for it to self-seed and flower the following year.
-Once it has died back, they will need cutting to around 10cm in height, leave the cuttings on the surface for around 7-10 days.
-This will allow the seed heads to dry out and for the seed to have drop into the soil for flowering the foillowing year.
-After this time, it is important to remove the cuttings else they can mulch back into the soil, making the soil richer and more fertile.
+An autumn cut is required in order for annuals to self-seed and flower the following year, helping the meadow mature.
+Once the flowers have died back (around September/October) depending on the season, cut down to around 10cm in height and leave the cuttings on the surface for around 7-10 days.
+This will allow the seed heads to dry out and for the seed to drop into the soil.
+After this time, it is important to remove the cuttings to prevent them mulching back into the soil.